tjelvar-olsson/tjelvar-olsson.github.io/about.md

 permalink: about/
 ---

 My name is Tjelvar and I am a Swede enjoying life in Norwich.
+I help people use computers to do better science.

-I work as a scientific computing lab manager at the John Innes Centre, which involves providing scientific computing services and training as well as image analysis and software development.
+I work as a scientific computing lab manager at the John Innes Centre.
+It's a great place to work as I get to participate in cutting edge science and play with the latest technology.
+My role involves providing services and training in areas such as image analysis, bioinformatics and programming.

+I did my undergraduate and PhD in biochemistry at University College London, where I spent most of my spare time practising Shorinji Kempo (a Japanese martial art).

-I have a background in molecular modelling and biochemistry.
-Before joining the John Innes Centre I was as scientist at the Cambridge Crystallographic Data Centre where I was an agile product owner for their life-science software and databases.
+After finishing my PhD I got a job as an applications scientist at the Cambridge Crystallographic Data Centre where I learnt lots about molecular modelling and software development.
+However, after six years Cambridge was no longer the city for me so I moved on to Norwich.

-I am interested in how we can use computers and software to do better research and to make life easier for ourselves.
+I am interested in how science and technology impact individuals and society at large.
+In particular how we can use computers and software to do better research and make life easier for ourselves.

 I hope you find this blog useful.